apache/beam/learning/prompts/documentation-lookup/37_ai_tfx_orchestration.md

 Response:
 Apache Beam is an open source, unified programming model for defining both batch and streaming data-parallel processing pipelines.Each Apache Beam pipeline is a Directed Acyclic Graph (DAG) of data processing operations constructed using Apache Beam SDK in one of the [supported languages](https://beam.apache.org/documentation/sdks/java/).
 To run a pipeline you need to deploy it to one of the supported [Beam runners](https://beam.apache.org/documentation/runners/capability-matrix/).
-You can use Apache Beam as an integral part of a machine learning project for data ingestion, validation, preprocessing, model validation, and inference.
+You can use Apache Beam for various tasks within your machine learning project, including data validation, preprocessing, model validation, and model deployment and inference.
-A full ML workflow also contains other steps such as data exploration, feature engineering, model training, and model deployment.
-Furthermore, ML workflow needs to track metadata and artifacts for reproducibility and auditability.
+However, a comprehensive ML workflow also involves additional steps like data exploration, feature engineering, and model training.
+Additionally, ML workflows require metadata and artifact tracking for reproducibility and auditability.
 Popular tools for building and managing ML workflows include [KubeFlow](https://www.kubeflow.org/), [TFX](https://www.tensorflow.org/tfx), and [Apache Airflow](https://airflow.apache.org/).

 TFX is an end-to-end platform for deploying production ML pipelines.
 TFX pipelines are a sequence of components that implement an ML pipeline.
 TFX pipeline DAG needs an orchestrator of it's own.
 Natively supported orchestrators include [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/), [Airflow](https://airflow.apache.org/), and Apache Beam itself.